Return to Home Page

 Still photo of Steven Butler from Art and Seek segment

-Although this website allows visitors to take a virtual tour of the park, nothing beats an actual visit!
+Although this website, and also my book, TEXANIC, provides visitors the opportunity to take a virtual tour of Fair Park, nothing beats an actual visit!
 From time-to-time over the years I have conducted actual on-site tours of Fair Park for various organizations, including the Dallas Historical Society and Dallas County Community College District.
 I would be happy to conduct a tour for your organization or business.
-You may contact me for more information at texian1846@yahoo.com.
-To sample my style, I invite you to view a portion of KERA-TV's Art and Seek program, where I conduct a mini-tour of the park
+You may contact me for more information at docbutler@yahoo.com.
+To sample my style, I'd like to invite you to view a portion of KERA-TV's Art and Seek program, filmed in 2009, where I conduct a mini-tour of the park.
+Unfortunately, although the station included it on their website for many years, it is no longer featured.

 The Historic Heart